TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 18/Job 18.14.md

 ---

-He shall be rooted out of his tent where he trusteth; And he shall be brought to the king of terrors.
+He shall be rooted out of his tent where he trusts.
+He shall be brought to the king of terrors.